Anxiety and Hypervigilance in PTSD

 If these symptoms sound familiar and you can relate them to a specific event that traumatized you, there is a chance that you have developed PTSD.

-Coping With Hypervigilance & Anxiety
+Coping With Hypervigilance and Anxiety in PTSD

 It can be exhausting and stressful to be constantly on edge.
 It might feel like you will never be able to relax because everything feels unsafe.
 Sometimes you might even use unsafe coping mechanisms in the form of substance use.
 It is important to bear in mind that there are better coping methods available.